daniel-nelson/turbo_scroll_pane/README.md

 # README

 This is a minimal Rails application illustrating how we maintain scroll when navigating to a "pane" in Hotwired Turbo.
 Broken behavior is visible with HEAD checked out.
-To see correct behavior, check out 2e35eab.
+To see correct behavior, check out 6c22de2bfaf20942fe4a66addee961cdd1b892a9.

-The scroll issue is only visible in a mobile viewport, but in this minimal project, when using Chrome's device toolbar, navigating results in a weird scaling issue.
-That issue isn't visible when dragging the viewport narrow manually.
+The scroll issue is only visible in a mobile viewport.

 Here is a screen capture of correct scrolling behavior: https://youtu.be/QqQispo9abI